 Vibrato is one of those effects that can offer the gentlest modulation to the wackiest signal alteration and everything in between.
-A great vibrato pedal can help us achieve this spectrum of the wonderful pitch-varying tremolo effect.
+A great vibrato pedal can help us achieve this spectrum of the wonderful pitch-varying vibrato effect.

 - EarthQuaker Devices Aqueduct Vibrato